Richard G. Olson: Career

 Olson joined the U.S. State Department in 1982, and served tenures in Mexico, Uganda, Tunisia, Saudi Arabia, Ethiopia and Iraq, and three tours in the United Arab Emirates.

 Olson has also served as the deputy chief of mission at the United States mission to the North Atlantic Treaty Organization (NATO) from 2006 to 2008.

 He served as U.S. consul general in Dubai from 2001 to 2003.
 From 2008 to 2011, Olson was the U.S. ambassador to the United Arab Emirates.

 Olson served as coordinating director for development and economic affairs at the U.S. embassy in Kabul, from June 2011 to June 2012.

 In 2012, Cameron Munter resigned as the United States ambassador to Pakistan after relations between Pakistan and the United States deteriorated following the U.S. raid that killed Osama bin Laden in Pakistan.
 President Barack Obama nominated Olson for ambassadorship, and he was later confirmed by the United States Senate.
 He presented his credentials to President Asif Ali Zardari on October 31, 2012.

+In 2023, Olson was sentenced to three years of probation and ordered to pay a $93,350 fine for improperly helping a wealthy Persian Gulf country influence U.S. policy and for not disclosing gifts he received from a disgraced political fundraiser.